 El próximo enero se estrena en nuestra sección de Español, se ofrece un interino nuevo, para estudiantes de nivel Spanish 250, un interino que generalmente está bajo la dirección de la Dra.
 Gwendolyn Barnes-Karol.
 La Profesora Barnes-Karol Gwen ha enseñado en España y es experta en literatura y cultura peninsular.
 Si desea conseguir información sobre esta oportunidad académica, usted debe pasar por TOH 380 y hablar con la ayudante administrativa de International Studies and Off-campus Programs.
 Para los estudiantes de nivel Spanish 232 se sigue ofreciendo los interinos en Costa Rica y Ecuador.

-The following programs will be offered in January 2014:
+The following programs will be offered in January 2015:

 Spanish 233 Intermediate Spanish in Ecuador

-- Ecuador Regions: The Coast Region, the Highlands Region (the Andes), the Amazonian or Jungle Region, and the GalapagosArchipelago
+- Ecuador Regions: The Coast Region, the Highlands Region (The Andes), the Amazon or Jungle Region, and the GalapagosArchipelago

-- Contemporary Ecuador: economic and political challenges.
+- Contemporary Ecuador: Economic and Political challenges

 Spanish 234 Intermediate Spanish in Costa Rica

 Spanish 234 (the equivalent of 232 on campus) provides students with the opportunity to complete their fourth-semester of Spanish in Costa Rica, a Spanish-speaking country in Central America.
 Students will continue to develop their speaking, listening, reading and writing skills in Spanish through living with a Costa Rican family, acquiring and processing information about Costa Rica, attending classes and participating in field trips and excursions.
-Special emphasis will be given to description and narration, comparison and contrast, and explanation and analysis of such topics as the following:
+Special emphasis will be given to description and narration, comparison and contrast, and explanation and analysis of such topics found below.

-1. Costa Ricans (Ticos) and their physical environment: the urban landscape of San José, the capital city, and the diverse ecological systems of two coasts and the mountains and valleys in between, including a volcano or two.
+- Costa Ricans (Ticos) and their physical environment: the urban landscape of San José, the capital city, and the diverse ecological systems of two coasts and the mountains and valleys in between, including a volcano or two.

-2. Family, kinship, gender and social relations in urban and, to some degree, rural Costa Rica.
+- Family, kinship, gender and social relations in urban and, to some degree, rural Costa Rica.

-3. Education, work and leisure activities in San José and, to a lesser degree, outside of the capital.
+- Education, work and leisure activities in San José and, to a lesser degree, outside of the capital.

-4. Cultural similarities and differences between groups within Costa Rica and between North American and Costa Rican societies.
+- Cultural similarities and differences between groups within Costa Rica and between North American and Costa Rican societies.